NZ Topographic maps for Orux Maps, Locus Maps, AMap Viewer, and Guru Maps

 If you downloaded the file to a PC, you can either -

-For iOS, please see the instructions in the Galileo manual.
-For Android, you can download it, then "Open" it using the downloads app or by touching the download complete notification and choose to open it in Galileo.
-Galileo will then "install" it.
+For iOS, please see the instructions in the Guru manual.
+For Android, you can download it, then "Open" it using the downloads app or by touching the download complete notification and choose to open it in Guru.
+Guru will then "install" it.

 MBTiles maps location on your device (Orux or Locus)